Gatene1/P2-Games/README.md

 - The game is played by using the paddle to stop the ball from reaching the bottom of the screen.
-- If the ball reaches the bottom of the screen, the ball will reset to the middle of the screen and continue to move about the canvas.
+- If the ball reaches the bottom of the screen, the ball will reset to the middle of the screen and continue to move about the canvas, while bouncing off the other bounding walls.